-I had not seen my cousin in a long time, in fact, we had really only hung out a few times in our entire lives.
-He grew up in Saipan, a tiny island in the south pacific, and I grew up in Colorado, on a small farm.
-I had followed his journey as best I could, I knew he had been in the military and that he had left, I knew he was building a tiny home (Facebook told me), but that was about all I knew.
-When we caught up at a family wedding in 2016 we decided to catch up after.
-I saw the incredible craftsmanship and care that went into his house and I was sincerely impressed.
+I had not seen my cousin in a long time, in fact, we had really only met a few times in our entire lives.
+Aaron grew up in Saipan, a tiny island in the south Pacific, and I grew up in Colorado, on a small farm.
+I had followed his journey as best I could.
+I knew he had been in the military and that he had left; I knew he was building a tiny home (Facebook told me), but that was about it.
+We caught up at a family wedding in 2016, and he showed me pictures of the tiny house he had built to live in.
+His craftsmanship and attention to detail was unlike anything I had ever seen.
+I was sincerely impressed.

-Aaron felt a like a person between steps in life, neither here nor there.
-I invited him to Outdoor Retailer in SLC in Jan of 2017 and we walked the floor together.
-He got a little sneak peek into the outdoor industry.
-Then we sat in a coffee shop across from the event and began talking about his tiny house and what he wanted to do in life(reword this).
+Aaron felt a like a person in-between stages of life, neither here nor there.
+He loves the outdoors as much as I do, and so it made for an easy friendship.
+I invited him to Outdoor Retailer in SLC in January of 2017 and we walked the floor together and he got a sneak peek into the outdoor industry and all that it can offer.
+Sitting in a coffee shop that afternoon, we talked about his tiny house, his passions, and what he wanted to do.

 Well, he did it.
-And we started Run Away Van.
+And we started The Vansmith.

 Here are some images of the original van in all her glory.
 The prototyping and evolution has not and will not stop as long as there are people looking to travel and get outdoors.
 There is heavy consideration and testing in every single component and decision for what goes into these vans.
 We take them out ourselves and reiterate based on the newest technology and needs of fellow adventurers.
 Our dream van is now available to anyone who is looking to get to the next mountain, climb the next crag, cross the country or just live sustainably.